Applied ImmersionInternship Immersion Program Presentations

-Over an eight-week period, interns from Princeton University and the University of Texas – El Paso participated in an intensive virtual immersion program where they learned about the work of PACH and FIBUSPAM.
-With the support of PACH and FIBUSPAM mentors, the group applied their knowledge and creativity to develop projects that would support the health needs of the communities in the Ecuadorian Andes.
-Many members of our PACH and FIBUSPAM community contributed to the development of these projects focusing on the themes of indigenous culture, Ecuadorian history, health care delivery models, agriculture, traditional medicine, systems thinking, sustainable development and project management
+Over an eight-week period, interns from universities like Princeton University, University of Texas – El Paso, and George Washington University participate in an intensive virtual and in-person immersion program where they learn about the work of PACH and FIBUSPAM.
+With the support of PACH and FIBUSPAM mentors, the interns apply their knowledge and creativity to develop projects that will support the health needs of the communities in the Ecuadorian Andes.
+Many members of our PACH and FIBUSPAM community contributed to the development of these projects focusing on the themes of indigenous culture, Ecuadorian history, health care delivery models, agriculture, traditional medicine, systems thinking, sustainable development, agroecology and project management

 The Medical Anthropology of the Andes